jkrygo/grouppolicy/README.md

 # Configuring Group Policy
 <h2>Description</h2>
-This is a walkthrough on creating a Group Policy Object (GPO) to creates a File Share and install Notepad++ to connected Windows 10 clients.
+This is a walkthrough on creating a Group Policy Object (GPO) to install Notepad++ to connected Windows 10 clients.
+This GPO grabs the Notepad++ instal from a File Share named Share on the network.
 In the future, If I scale up the number of clients, having a GPO handle install this software is much faster than manually installing it on every machine.
 <h2>Environments Used </h2>
 - <b>Windows Server 2019</b> (17763) </br>
 - <b>Windows 10</b> (22H2)